 Bhikkhus, since a self and what belongs to a self are not apprehended as true and established, then this standpoint for views, namely, 'This is self, this the world; after death I shall be permanent, everlasting, eternal, not subject to change; I shall endure as long as eternity' - would it not be an utterly and completely foolish teaching?
-(MN I 138)

-Then the Blessed One took up a little lump of cow-dung in his hand and said to that bhikkhu: 'Bhikkhu, there is not even this much individual existence (attabhāva-paṭilābho) that is permanent, stable, eternal, not subject to change, and that will remain the same just like eternity itself.
-If there was this much individual existence that was permanent, stable, eternal, not subject to change, this living of the holy life for the complete cessation of suffering could not be discerned'.
-(SN III 144)
+Then the Blessed one took up a little lump of cowdung in his hand and said to that bhikkhu: 'Bhikkhu, there is not even this much individual existence (attabhāva-patilābho) that is permanent, stable, eternal, not subject to change, and that will remain the same just like eternity itself.
+If there was this much individual existence that was permanent, stable, eternal, not subject to change, this living of the holy life for the complete cessation of suffering could not be discerned'.22 five khandhas.)
+Once one becomes a stream-enterer, i.e. once one understands the Dhamma, one knows that the nature of Nibbana is such that it cannot be clung to (see the last section of this paper).